andotherstuff/garland-protocol/README.md

 ## Status

 This is early architecture research.
-The design documents are ready for feedback—no implementation exists yet.
+The design documents are ready for feedback, no implementation exists yet.

 If you have thoughts, questions, or concerns about the approach, please open an issue.